kamil467/kamileshoprepo/readme.md

  ###### Connecting local sql server from docker hosted application:
   - We can not directly connect from docker app to local sql server due to docker hosting network limitation.
 First , we need to ensure our local instance supports TCP/IP access and use IP address from docker instead of machine name.

+ ###### Docker tips for debugging from Visual Studio
+ - Run dependency applications like API, redis, sql Server from docker.
+ - Visual Studio if you are debugging specific application using docker then you should use host ip address for connecting to external services.(VS run your app inside docker host).

+ - Visual Studio IIS express mode, you can use localhost to access the docker apps.

  ---------------------------------------------------------------------
 ### Cloud Design Patterns and Problems